oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ## Productization and Packaging

-*   UI Monitoring plugin will be packaged and installed along with Ovirt.
 *   Nagios core will not be packaged and installed along with Ovirt
 *   Nagios addons and plugins will not be packaged and installed.
 This needs to taken done separately on the the monitoring nodes and the server